 You have to pay your rent regularly in advance of when it is due.
 At the beginning of your tenancy we will ask you to pay your rent in advance.
 Please check your tenancy agreement or ask us for more details.

-You will have received a letter in February confirming what your rent will be from April 2016.
+You will receive a letter in February confirming what your rent will be from April 2017.

-The government set out their budget on 8 July 2015 and as part of this it was announced that all rents paid in the social housing sector will be reduced by 1% a year for the next four years.
-The good news for residents, therefore, is that most rents will come down by 1% in April.
+The government set out their budget on 8 July 2015 and as part of this it was announced that all rents paid in the social housing sector will be reduced by 1% a year for the next four years, so the good news for residents is that for the second year running most rents will come down by 1% in April.

 Your rent will be calculated based on your tenancy type as outlined below, but your letter will provide further details.
-There is also more information in the FAQ section.
+There is also more information in our Rent FAQs.

-Rented accommodation where there is an additional support need - for example, access to a warden or support worker.
-(Government announcement in January 2016 to exempt this tenure from the -1% Rent Reduction.
-To be increased by CPI plus 1%.)
+Rented accommodation where there is an additional support need - for example, access to a warden or support worker (deferred last year but part of the 1% Rent Reduction from this year).

-Tenancies where the customer owns a % of the property and pays rent on the remainder owned by Hyde (September 2015 RPI plus 0.5% measure from ONS)
+Tenancies where the customer owns a % of the property and pays rent on the remainder owned by Hyde (September 2016 RPI plus 0.5%, 1% or 2% measure from ONS, dependent on lease).